 June 2018, census questions research

-BMG Research is currently conducting a large-scale survey on behalf of the Office for National Statistics (ONS).
-This is to inform the development of potential questions for the 2021 Census questionnaire.
+BMG Research conducted a large-scale survey on behalf of the Office for National Statistics (ONS).
+This was to inform the development of potential questions for the 2021 Census questionnaire.

 A total of 30,000 households were randomly selected to take part in the survey.
 The households asked to take part were able to respond between 18 June 2018 and 6 August 2018.